About Child Find

 INFORMATION and REFERRAL services to receive and respond to requests for general information about Child Find and other programs and services, as well as to refer children and their families for screening, evaluation, and other needed services.

 SCREENING services to assist in the identification of children who need formal evaluation and to identify additional services needed by children and families.
 Screening services may include data gathering and records review as well as administration of formal and informal screening procedures for vision, hearing, overall development, social-emotional functioning, and speech and language skills .
 In the Hillsborough County Public Schools, FDLRS/Child Find participates in partnership with the Early Childhood Council to provide developmental screenings that are scheduled at various locations throughout the county.
-Click for a copy of the Developmental Screening Schedule
+Click for more information about Developmental Screening's.

 EVALUATION services for the formal, systematic examination of the educational, psychological, social, emotional, and/or medical and physical characteristics of children with developmental disabilities or who are at risk for having a disability for the specific purpose of determining eligibility for special education or related services.